Chocolate Peanut Datsch Cake Recipe

-- Combine together the 2 cups flour, 2 tablesoons baking powder, 1 teaspoon salt, and 1 1/2 cups of sugar, and mix thoroughly.
+- Combine together the flour, baking powder, salt, and 1 1/2 cups of sugar, and mix thoroughly.

-- Add the 1 cup of peanut butter, and beat with electric beaters or in a food mill until it creates fine crumbs.
+- Add the peanut butter and beat with electric beaters or in a food mill until it creates fine crumbs.
 Add in 1/2 cup of chopped roasted peanuts.

 - Separate the eggs.
 Beat the egg yolks until they turn a pale yellow, then add into them the milk and the sour cream, and mix together well.

-- Create a trough in the center of the dry materials, then pour in the 4 tablespoons of melted butter, then the egg yolks-milk-sour cream mixture.
+- Create a trough in the center of the dry materials, then pour in the melted butter, then the egg yolks-milk-sour cream mixture.
 Combine all to form a sticky dough.

-- Melt 8 oz of sweet chocolate with 3 tablespoons of bourbon in a double boiler, until it is melted to a liquid.
+- Melt the sweet chocolate with the bourbon in a double boiler, until it is melted to a liquid.
 Pour this over the 1/2 of dough, and spread it into a layer.
 Then pour the rest of the dough over this.
-Sprinkle the top with the remaining 1/4 cup of toasted peanuts which have been combined with 2 tablespoons of sugar.
+Sprinkle the top with the remaining 1/4 cup of toasted peanuts, which have been combined with 2 tablespoons of sugar.

 © 2018 Ryan Thomas